Our experts answered Most Frequently Asked Database Testing Interview Questions for Freshers and Experienced Candidates:

 - Data Integrity testing: While doing this testing, testers/developers should know referential integrity and different constraints.

-- Database Performance testing: While doing this testing, testers/developers should be good in designing the structure of table.
+- Database Performance testing: While doing this testing, testers/developers should be good in designing the structure of the table.

-Q #2: Why database testing is important?
+Q #2) Why database testing is important?

-Q #3: In the Database Testing process, what do we usually check?
+Q #3) In the Database Testing process, what do we usually check?

-Ans: Database testing requires some in-depth knowledge and more defined plan of approach to test the data of a particular application.
-In Database Testing process we usually check,
+Answer: Database testing requires some in-depth knowledge and a more defined plan of approach to test the data of a particular application.

 - The field size validation

-- Indexes are done or not (for performance related issues)
+- Indexes are done or not (for performance-related issues)

 - Stored procedures

-- The field size defined in the application is matching with that in the db.
+- The field size defined in the application is matching with that in the DB.

-Q #5: How to test database procedures and triggers?
+Q #5) How to test database procedures and triggers?

-Let’s see, how to test database procedures and triggers,
+Let’s see, how to test database procedures and triggers:

-- First, open the database project that will be displayed in the solution explorer
+- First, open the database project that will be displayed in the solution explorer.

-- Right click on the object that has to be tested, and then click on the Create Unit Tests.
-A dialog box “Create Unit Tests” opens and displays all the folders and objects of the database project and the check box for the selected object is checked.
+- Right-click on the object that has to be tested, and then click on the Create Unit Tests.
+A dialog box “Create Unit Tests” opens and displays all the folders and objects of the database project and the checkbox for the selected object is checked.

-- Next, create a new language test project
+- Next, create a new language test project.

-- Choose to either insert the unit test in an existing test class or create a new test class and click on OK
+- Choose to either insert the unit test in an existing test class or create a new test class and click on OK.

 - At last, configure the project and click on OK.